virhe/ot-harjoitustyo/documentation/requirement specification.md

 The user interface consists of various windows, so the user can always see the main window if needed.
 The login/registration window has shared fields for username and password.
-The main window consists of a treeview, showing the user's transactions.
+The main window consists of a treeview, showing the user's transactions, and a graph view with information on net values of entries on a given month.

 ## Functionality offered by the first iteration

-The user can register and log in, add income or expenses (not separated yet) and view these transactions on the main window.
+The user can register and log in, add financial entries (income or expense), view previous entries in a list, as well as view the net value of entries for days in a given month.

 ## Further development ideas

-- Toggle between adding income or expense
+- [x] Toggle between adding income or expense
-- Graph of (monthly?) income vs expenses
+- [x] Graph of (monthly?) income vs expenses
-- Planning budget ahead, (salary + income - expenses) for the upcoming month
+- [ ] Planning budget ahead, (salary + income - expenses) for the upcoming month
+- [ ] Graph view only shows months with entries
+- [ ] Cloud syncing?